Bayesian inference in high-dimensional models: Normal sequence model

 \subsection{Recovery using hard-spike-and-slab priors}

-It is clear that if each $\theta_i$ is given $\mathrm{Lap}(\lambda)$-prior independently, the resulting posterior mode will be the LASSO, which, with the choice $\lambda\asymp \sqrt{\log n}$, converges to the true $\theta$ at the nearly optimal rate $s\log n$, but the whole posterior has a suboptimal contraction property (Castillo et al. \cite{csv15}).
-This is because, without having sufficient prior concentration at $0$, the posterior cannot contract sufficiently fast near the truth.
+It is clear that if each $\theta_i$ is given $\mathrm{Lap}(\lambda)$-prior independently, the resulting posterior mode will be the LASSO, which, with the choice $\lambda\asymp \sqrt{\log n}$, converges to the true $\theta_0$ at the nearly optimal rate $s\log n$.
+Still, the whole posterior has a suboptimal contraction property (Castillo et al. \cite{csv15}).
+This is because without sufficient prior concentration at $0$, the posterior cannot contract sufficiently quickly near the truth.
 A remedy is to assign an additional point-mass at zero using a hard-spike-and-slab prior: for $w\in[0,1]$ and $\Gamma$ a distribution on $\mathbb{R}$, $\Pi_w = \Pi_{w,\Gamma} = \bigotimes_{i=1}^n\{ (1-w)\delta_0 + w \Gamma\}$.
-The weight parameter $w$ in the `oracle' situation (i.e. $s$ is known) can be taken to be $s/n$, leading to the optimal rate $s\log (n/s)$.
-Realistically, the choice $w=c/n$ is possible with a constant $c>0$, but this leads to a slightly suboptimal rate $s\log{n}$.
+The weight parameter $w$ in the `oracle' situation (i.e., $s$ is known) can be taken to be $s/n$, leading to the optimal rate $s\log (n/s)$.
+Realistically, the choice $w=c/n$ is possible with a constant $c>0$, but this leads to a slightly suboptimal rate $s_0\log{n}$, where $s_0$ is the true value of $s$.
 In this case, under the prior, the expected number of nonzero coefficients is of the order of a constant.
-To obtain an improved data fit, options performing better in practice include an empirical Bayes choice $\hat w$ of $w$ [George and Foster \cite{georgefoster}, Johnstone and Silverman \cite{js04}].
-One possibility is to use an ad-hoc estimator of the number of non-zero coordinates of $\theta$, for instance by keeping only coordinates above the expected noise level $ \hat w =n^{-1} \sum_{i=1}^n \mathbbm{1}\{ |Y_i|> \sqrt{2\log{n}} \}$.
-However, this choice may be too conservative in that signals below the universal $\sqrt{2\log{n}}$ threshold may not be detected.
+To obtain an improved data fit, options that perform better in practice include an empirical Bayes choice $\hat w$ for $w$ (George and Foster \cite{georgefoster}, Johnstone and Silverman \cite{js04}).
+One possibility is to use an ad-hoc estimator of the number of non-zero coordinates of $\theta$, for instance, by keeping only coordinates above the expected noise level $ \hat w =n^{-1} \sum_{i=1}^n \mathbbm{1}\{ |Y_i|> \sqrt{2\log{n}} \}$.
+However, this choice may be too conservative, as signals below the universal $\sqrt{2\log{n}}$ threshold may go undetected.
 The marginal maximum likelihood empirical Bayes approach (MMLE) consists of integrating out $\theta$ and maximizing with respect to $w$: $ \hat{w} = \text{argmax}\, \prod_{i=1}^n \left( (1-w)\phi(Y_i) + w g(Y_i) \right)$, where $g=\gamma * \phi$.
 The plug-in posterior $\Pi_{\hat w}(\cdot|Y_1,\ldots,Y_n)$ was advocated and studied in George and Foster \cite{georgefoster}, Scott and Berger \cite{scottberger10}, Johnstone and Silverman \cite{js04}, Castillo and Mismer \cite{cm18} among others, and is shown to possess the optimal contraction rate for heavy enough tail of the slab.
 Castillo and van der Vaart \cite{cv12} considered the hierarchical Bayes using a prior $w\sim \text{Beta}(1,n+1)$.
 More generally, they also considered a {\em subset-selection prior}: if $\pi_n$ a prior on the set $\{0,\ldots, n\}$ and $\mathcal{S}_s$ the collection of all subsets of $\{1,\ldots,n\}$ of size $s$, let $\Pi$ be constructed as